Pope Francis accepts resignation of cardinal connected to a financial scandal

-The Vatican’s decision appeared to be made quickly; the Holy See normally announces any resignations, major or minor, at midday, not late in the night.
+The Vatican’s decision appeared to be made quickly; the Holy See normally announces any resignations, major or minor, at midday, not late at night.

 Becciu’s name has been connected for months to a losing Vatican real estate investment in a London luxury property that allegedly landed large profits for the financiers guiding the deal.
 Vatican authorities earlier seized documents and computers and placed officials under investigation.
 Becciu has not been named by the church as part of the investigation, but several reports said he helped supervise the investment.
 He has denied any wrongdoing.